In This Article

 - By Bus: Jefferson Lines and regional bus services operate nearby in larger towns, but car travel is the most reliable way to explore the county.

-Where I like to stay in Adair County, IA
+Where to Stay in Adair County, IA

 - Recommended for a Cozy Stay: Hotel Greenfield – A restored historic hotel downtown with modern rooms, walkable to shops and cafés.